usaid-cs/yesterday-i-learned/life.md

 1. Believing you are a winner [makes you a worse person](https://medicalxpress.com/news/2018-08-believing-youre-winner-men-testosterone.html) ("gives men a testosterone boost and promiscuous disposition").
 Touching physical cash also gives you a similar testosterone boost.
 1. Doctors merely delay the inevitable.
 1. Hiring managers now send out [technical interview tasks that take *a week* to do](http://fuzzyblog.io/blog/jobhound/2018/04/24/ten-things-i-learned-from-a-job-hunt-for-a-senior-engineering-role.html).
 If you apply to 100 companies before you get a job, that's *two years* just in wasted time.
+1. You need to meet [just half](https://talent.works/blog/2018/11/27/the-science-of-the-job-search-part-vii-you-only-need-50-of-job-requirements) of a job posting's requirements to get the job [with the highest probability].
+1. Don't work somewhere before [asking people who work there](https://hharnisc.github.io/2018/11/25/twenty-questions-to-ask-before-joining-a-startup.html), "what about your role are you enjoying".